SATVIK-PANDEY-MITB/CIFAR-10-Deep-Learning-Image-Classifier-Model/README.md

 - Although the uploader accepts larger files, the model always evaluates the image after resizing it to `32x32`.
 - If you retrain the model, replace `TransferlearningSP.keras` with the new exported file.

-## Credits

-This project was built as a CIFAR-10 image classification demo using deep learning and Streamlit.